sillsdev/ptx2pdf/docs/documentation/figures.md

 - hl / hr Handy for a sponsor's or publisher's logo, perhaps?

 ### size Attribute

+Valid values for this attribute are:
+- full: the entire size of the paper, a page reserved for images.
+- page: the normal printed area of the page, on a page reserved for images.
+- col: the width of the current column (only valid for 2 column text or diglot).
+- span: the width of the normal printed area of the page.
+- width: the full width of the paper

 The `size` attribute has been extended to support scaling.
 Following the `col` or `span` values, there may be an optional `*` followed by scale factor, with